-Contributors in this volume aim to explore the possibility that some of the apparently successful institutional features of Nordic politics have somehow influenced politics in the Baltic states, despite the considerable contextual differences between the two groups.
-Of what is written in English on the Nordic Model there is little looking at its uptake in other countries, so this is a useful contribution, writes Harry Evans.
+In this book, contributors aim to explore the possibility that some of the apparently successful institutional features of Nordic politics have influenced politics in the Baltic states, despite the considerable contextual differences between the two groups of countries.
+Harry Evans writes that given the lack of material on the adoption of the Nordic model in other countries, the book offers a very useful contribution.

 This collection of essays forms part of the Nordic Experience research project, which looks to assess how identity and geo-politics interact in the Nordic region.
 The book as a whole is an excellent collection that will appeal to post-graduate researchers with an interest in the Baltic and Nordic regions.
 Each essay contributes both to the field of comparative analysis overall and also to its own separate research inquiry.
 The book is part of a series drawing on interdisciplinary analyses to explore the nature of Nordic identity further.

 Editor Nicholas Aylott – a senior lecturer at Södertörn University, Sweden, specialising in comparative European politics, specifically party politics – writes in his introduction that the purpose of the papers is to describe and evaluate the diffusion of political ideas from the Nordic to Baltic regions.
 The focus on party politics is also mirrored in the essays, which deal primarily with diffusion between Nordic parties and Baltic parties.